Puppet Master 5: The Final Chapter

 Puppet Master 5: The Final Chapter is a 1994 direct-to-video horror film written by Steven E. Carr among others, and directed by Jeff Burr.
-As its title suggests, this fifth film in the Puppet Master franchise was originally intended to conclude the series; however, it was followed by at least nine other films.
+As its title suggests, this fifth film in the Puppet Master franchise was originally intended to conclude the series; however, it was followed by at least ten other films.

 It was the sequel to 1993's Puppet Master 4, and stars Gordon Currie as the series' third Puppet Master, and Ian Ogilvy, his colleague, whose attempts to salvage the animated puppets of André Toulon (Guy Rolfe) from the Bodega Bay Inn are foiled by a demon.

 As in the previous film, the puppets serve as protagonists, rather than terrorize as they had in the first and second films.
 In 1998, a sixth installment, Curse of the Puppet Master, was released, and the franchise has been ongoing since.

 Plot

 Following the events of the previous film, Rick Myers has been arrested under the suspicion of having caused the murders of Dr. Piper and Baker, but Dr. Jennings, the new director of the Artificial Intelligence research project and Rick's temporary superior, gets him out on bail.
 Blade has been confiscated, but he escapes from the police department's evidence room and jumps into Susie's purse as she comes to fetch Rick.
 Lauren lies comatose in the hospital following the events in the hotel.
 Meanwhile, in the underworld, Sutekh decides to take matters into his own hands and infuses his life essence into his own Totem figure.

 While Jennings professes scepticism toward Rick's story, he becomes actually quite interested in acquiring Toulon's secret, especially since the project's unofficial sponsors are luring with a sizeable contribution, should he succeed in presenting a prototype soon.
 Jennings returns to the Bodega Bay Inn with three hired thugs - Tom Hendy, Jason, and Scott - to collect the puppets and the formula, but in the meantime Rick is roused by a nightmare and finds Blade by his side.
 Sensing that something is about to happen, Rick and Blade depart for the hotel.
 Susie, while paying a visit to Lauren, witnesses her friend receiving a vision of Sutekh and his Totem.
 Unable to contact Rick, she proceeds to the hotel as well.